 Kalanggaman Island is located in Palompon, Leyte, a 3-hours ride by VAN from Tacloban City.
-The town of Palompon can also be reached from Cebu City via Super Shuttle Ferry and Cokaliong Shipping Lines.
+You can reach the town of Palompon from Cebu City by using the Super Shuttle Ferry and Cokaliong Shipping Lines.
 It’s about 16 kilometers (An Hour Boat Ride) from the port of Palompon to Kalanggaman Island and a 90-minute Bangka board ride from Malapascua Island.

-Calanggaman celebrates its annual fiesta on 8 December in honor of their patron saint.
+Calanggaman celebrates its annual fiesta on 8 December in honor of its patron saint.

 Calanggaman Island Experience

-No other words to say.
-And if you have something to say, it would probably be “I want to keep this all to myself”.
-The moment you see the ineffable beautify on Kalanggaman Island, you will overflow with the feeling of wanting to keep it a secret, just for you.
-It’s beyond your imagination. you cannot help thinking that you wish to be the last person who visits here.
+The moment you see the ineffable beauty on Kalanggaman Island, you will overflow with the feeling of wanting to keep it a secret just for you.
+It is beyond your imagination.
+You cannot help thinking that you wish to be the last person who visits here.

-If you really love a long sandbar of a fossilized coral white beach, wild waves while calm sea on the other side, then Kalanggaman Island is your next destination.
+If you love a long sandbar of fossilized coral white beach, wild waves, and a calm sea on the other side, then Kalanggaman Island is your next destination.

 What To Expect